Some busy nights, I need a quick dinner for my family that is also healthy and delicious.

 This fresh, delicious meal of roasted tomatoes with shrimp and feta cheese is the right combo of ingredients that are easy and quick to prepare for a home-cooked meal.

-Do you have a favorite shrimp dish that you like to make when you’re pressed for time?
+Do you have a favorite shellfish dish that you like to make when you’re pressed for time?
 What are your own tips for making fast meals?
 Share your thoughts in the comments below!

 Don’t forget to Pin It!